PennyLaneAI/pennylane/.github/CONTRIBUTING.md

   box when you create a new issue.
 Please try and add as many details as possible!

 * Try and make your issue as **clear, concise, and descriptive** as possible.
 Include a clear and descriptive title, and include all code snippets/commands required to reproduce the problem.
+Try and find the simplest code that reproduces the problem you are seeing.
 If you're not sure what caused the issue, describe what you were doing when the issue occurred.
+Please also include the output of `import pennylane as qml; qml.about()`.

-## Suggesting features, document additions, and enhancements
+### Suggesting features, document additions, and enhancements

 To suggest features and enhancements, please use the GitHub tracker.
 There is no template required for feature requests and enhancements, but here are a couple of suggestions for things to include.